How do I submit an idea to a truck company?

 is right where your husband is, with your husband's company.
 Put your idea in writing and submit it to the person or department most likely to take care of that issue.

 Giving it to a fleet manager or driver manager probably won't cut it.
-Ask that person who within the company handles those sorts of things and address the
+Ask that person who within the company handles those sorts of things and address the idea to

 This isn't meant to discourage you, but is meant as a kindly way to let you know what you may face.
 Please don't be surprised if your idea doesn't go anywhere (that is, if the trucking company does nothing with your idea).